 #7: Hire a Lawyer

-You need to retain an experienced bicycle accident attorney as soon as possible after your child’s collision.
+You need to retain an experienced bicycle accident attorney after your child’s collision as soon as possible.
 They will help you collect the evidence you need to win their case, negotiate their settlement, and file a lawsuit if this becomes necessary.
 They will also understand the special procedures you must follow to obtain court approval of the settlement, which is required under California law for cases involving minor children.

 Was your child hurt in a bicycle accident in Southern California?
-Contact my San Diego office to schedule a free, no-obligation case evaluation to learn how I can assist you in fighting for the compensation they deserve for their injuries.
+Contact our San Diego bicycle accident lawyer team to schedule a free, no-obligation case evaluation to learn how I can assist you in fighting for the compensation they deserve for their injuries.

 Mark Blane